★★★★★

 A Knot in Your Shoulder Blade

-Muscle knots are very common.
-They commonly occur in the neck and back.
-Have you pressed your fingers into your neck or back muscles and it hurt like crazy?
-That pain is probably due to a muscle knot.
-Let’s look at what a muscle knot is, where it can occur, and what to do about it.
+Muscle knots are very common and most frequently occur in the neck, upper back, and shoulder blade region.
+Have you ever pressed your fingers into your neck or back muscles and felt sharp or intense pain?
+That pain is probably due to a muscle knot, especially if you are dealing with a knot in your shoulder blade that won’t go away.
+Let’s look at what a muscle knot is, where it can occur, and what you can do to relieve it.

 The Basics of Muscles

 Muscles are made up of minuscule fibers that go in all directions and are layered atop each other.
 They cover our bodies from our heads to our toes.
-Muscle knots happen when muscle fibers tighten and are not able to relax or release.
+Muscle knots happen when muscle fibers tighten and cannot relax or release.

 Muscle knots can range from the size of a pinhead to the size of a thumb.
 You may also notice that they appear inflamed or swollen.
 Muscle knots can feel tight or tense and are usually painful to touch.
 You may even notice a visible lump in your shoulder or neck.

 The sensitive knot spots are called “trigger points” because when pushed on, pain spreads through the entire muscle area.
 These trigger points can send pain to areas outside of the muscle.
 They can even cause headaches, toothaches, or earaches.
-This is called referred pain.
+This is referred to as pain.

 Typically, the most common culprits behind muscle knots are dehydration, inactivity, injury, stress, or repetitive movements.
 For example, hunching over a keyboard all day, hitting a few rounds of golf, or playing tennis can cause muscle knots.